miangoaren/miangoaren.github.io/_pages/about.md

 ![robot](/images/robot_ml.png)

-*Note: the content of this website is in spanish because this is the main language of my readers (friends)*
+Note: an english version of this website is available at miangoaren.github.io/